 You do not need to make the next Facebook.
 In fact, if you try to, your customers probably won’t even care because they’ve already got the actual Facebook.
 It’s of far greater value to focus on the one specific aspect of your business customers would want.

 Think about where mobile is needed – something your customers couldn’t get otherwise.
-For example, a restaurant doesn’t have to try to be the new Foursquare Maybe and offer in-house deals and mobile ordering but skip out on check-ins and social integration.
+For example, a restaurant doesn’t have to try to be the new Foursquare model and offer in-house deals and mobile ordering but skip out on check-ins and social integration.